 Chemical Addiction and Behavioral Addiction

 The term “addiction” is increasingly used to refer to a range of excessive behaviors, such as gambling, video game playing, eating disorders, sports and physical exercise, media use, pornography, sex addiction, pathological working, and compulsive criminal behavior.
 Although such behavioral addictions do not involve a chemical intoxicant or substance, a group of researchers has posted that some core indicators of behavioral addiction are similar to those of chemical or substance addiction.
 At present, researchers emphasize that in order to make a diagnosis of behavioral addiction, functional impairments must be present at work, in social relationships, or in other social situations.

 Behavioral activities such those cited above, are conducive to addiction because they provide the opportunity for immediate reward.
-The fast feedback that occurs in a gambling setting can quickly turn a pastime into a compulsive pursuit of reward, where one can’t voluntarily disengage from the activity and harmful consequences occur-from losing large amounts of money to disruption of relationships.
+The fast feedback that occurs in a gambling setting can quickly turn a pastime into a compulsive pursuit of a reward, where one can’t voluntarily disengage from the activity and harmful consequences occur-from losing large amounts of money to disruption of relationships.

 Although the terms “Substance Addiction” and “Behavioral (or Process) Addiction” describe two types of addiction, they are similar in many ways.
 Primarily the difference is that addiction to a physical drug carries the additional risk of physiological harm as a consequence of the substance ingested.